 When evaluating a building to determine how to approach upgrading the facility, our team reviewed and evaluated the condition of the existing facility.
-The analysis was completed by reviewing existing documents that MMSD has compiled to substantiate when a building systems or materials were put in place, and physical observations by our architectural team.
-A recording method is provided that aligns with a Facility Condition Index (FCI) that summarizes the findings of multiple criteria items and provides a grading system that aligns with observed conditions.
+The analysis was completed by reviewing existing documents that MMSD has compiled to determine when building systems or materials were installed, and physical observations by our architectural team.
+The district developed a Facility Condition Index (FCI) that summarizes the findings of multiple criteria items and provides a grading system that aligns with the observed conditions that PRA recorded during site visits.

-Review of existing programs and use of spaces within the building is identified in graphical format for a representation of how areas and spaces are used currently within the building.
+Review of existing programs and use of spaces within the building is identified in graphical format for a representation of how areas and spaces are used currently within the building, see page 21 to view these graphical formats.
 A review of the District's student enrollment, both current and in the near future, was considered to determine the number of students that are to be served within the building.
-To make recommendations of needed space, a review of the District's determination of student capacity within the building provides an understanding if there are over utilized spaces, or just as important, if there are underutilized spaces that could be repurposed for modern learning spaces.
+To make recommendations of needed space, a review of the District's current determination of student capacity provided an understanding if there are over utilized spaces, or just as important, if there are underutilized spaces that could be repurposed for modern learning spaces.

-A series of interviews was conducted with key administrators and department heads who were determined to have the knowledge of the educational direction that the District is striving to accomplish.
-The input received was aligning with the District's Strategic Framework.
+A series of interviews was conducted with key administrators and department heads who are knowledgeable about the educational goals that the District is striving to accomplish.
+Gathering this input is one way that this facility analysis aligned with the District's Strategic Framework.